KevinWorkman/HappyCoding/tutorials/interviewing/_posts/2023-09-17-recursion.md

 # Algorithmic Complexity: Logarithms

-The algorithmic complexity of recursive algorithms depend on exactly how you're splitting up your data.
+The algorithmic complexity of recursive algorithms depends on exactly how you're splitting up your data.

 For binary search, the algorithmic complexity is `O(log n)`.